 Commonly in social interactions, the Hierophant shows up as a platonic relationship.
 They can see you as someone whom they would conventionally meet for a coffee, or as close to them as a family member or relative would be.
 They hold a large deal of respect for you, and your relationship holds a lot of weight to them.

-The Hierophant Reversed as How Someone Sees, Thinks, or Feels towards you
+The Hierophant Reversed as How Someone Sees You

 Alternatively, you may come off to them as an unconventional figure, or someone who is unafraid to step away from conformity with a strong sense of self.
 When this is implied, it is more likely for the Hierophant card to come up as reversed.